KuoAiTe/BERT-Trip/README.md

 ## Code
 Our implementation is based on [Hugging Face](https://huggingface.co/).

+This repository has been refactored after nearly four years.
+The refactoring follows the original logic as closely as possible, but if you notice any discrepancies in the experimental results, please refer back to the previous commit.
+The main goal of the refactor was to simplify the workflow using PyTorch Lightning.

 ## Baselines
 All of the investigated baselines were obtained from authors' Github repositories.
 The baselines are listed in the following:
 - **Markov, Rank+Markov, MarkovPath, Rank+MarkovPath** [https://github.com/computationalmedia/tour-cikm16](https://github.com/computationalmedia/tour-cikm16)